 Q. How often should your agent be communicating with you when selling your home?

 A. When you are selling your home, no question is too simple or small.
 Here’s one.
 “Will your agent call you or should you call your agent?” and the answer is always YES to both.

 Most agents welcome calls from their clients, regardless of the frequency.
-When selling a home or condo in Vancouver, the number one complaint home owners have is the lack of communication & follow-up from their real estate agent - after the agent has listed the home for sale.
+When selling a home in Vancouver, the number one complaint home owners have is the lack of communication & follow-up from their real estate agent - after the agent has listed the home for sale.
 In fact, the biggest complaint and frustration coming from sellers that the agent does not return theirs calls and doesn’t give them updates about the changes in the market place as the listing sits on the market longer and longer.

 Of course, calling your agent 10 times a day is not recommended and maybe construed as annoying and probably not needed.
 But things often move fast in this business.
 If you're in the middle of extreme negotiations or an emergency has risen, for instance when you are closing the deal or there is an issue with the paper work but you are not really sure of what it is, you should be able to call your agent.